Lifting vector bundles to Witt vector bundles: Witt modules and Lg -bundles

-\begin{exo} Put it is a smooth affine group scheme over $\Z$.
-Show that its generic fiber $D_n \times_ \Z \Q$ is a split algebraic torus of dimension $n$, whereas its special fiber $D_n \times_ \Z \F_p$ is isomorphic to $(\W_n,+)$ (also for $p=2$).
-Thus, $D_n$ is a simple example of a deformation of (the additive group of) Witt vectors to an algebraic torus, in the spirit of \cite{TO}. \end{exo} \begin{defi} Assume that $S=\Spec(A)$ is affine.
-Let $n \geq 1$ be a positive integer.
-Let $M$ be a $\W_n(A)$-module.
-The formula defines a presheaf (for the Zariski topology) on $S$.
-We denote by $\tilde M$ the associated sheaf.
-It is a sheaf of $\W_n(\mathcal O_S)$-modules. \end{defi}
+\begin{defi} Assume that $X=\Spec(A)$ is affine.
+Let $r \geq 1$ be a positive integer.
+Let $M$ be a $\W_r(A)$-module.
+The formula defines a presheaf (for the Zariski topology) on $X$.
+Denote by $\tilde M$ the associated sheaf.
+It is a sheaf of $\W_r(\mathcal O_X)$-modules. \end{defi}

-\begin{defi} (Witt-Frobenius Modules).\\ Let $n \geq 1$ be two positive integers.
-A Witt-Frobenius Module of height $n$, over $S$ is a sheaf of $\W_n(\mathcal O_S)$-modules, which is locally isomorphic to a sheaf of the shape $\tilde M$ (cf. Definition \ref{WtFaffine}).\\ When no reference to its height is necessary, a Witt-Frobenius Module will simply be referred to as a WtF-Module. \end{defi}
+\begin{defi}[Witt module] Let $r \geq 1$ be a positive integer.
+A Witt module of height $r$ over $X$ is a sheaf of $\W_r(\mathcal O_X)$-modules, which is locally isomorphic to a sheaf of the shape $\tilde M$ (cf. Definition \ref{WtFaffine}). \end{defi}

-\begin{defi} ($\W_n$-bundles).\\ Let $r,n \geq 1$ be two positive integers.
-A $\W_n$-bundle over $S$, of rank $r$, is a Witt-Frobenius Module of height $n$, which is locally free of rank $r$; in other words, which is locally isomorphic to $\W_n(\mathcal O_S)^r$. \end{defi} \begin{rem} A Witt-Frobenius Module of height $1$ (resp. a $\W_1$-bundle) over $S$, is nothing but a (quasi-coherent) $\mathcal O_S$-Module (resp. vector bundle).
-The notion of WtF-Modules and of $\W_n$-bundles can also be rephrased using the Greenberg functor, the classical notion allowing to descend schemes of $\W_n(S)$ to schemes over $S$.
-Indeed, a WtF-Module (resp. a $\W_n$-bundle) is exactly a Module (resp. vector bundle) over the scheme $\W_n(S)$, descended down to $S$ this way. \end{rem}

-\begin{defi} Let $n $ be a positive integer.
-Let $V /S$ be a $\W_n$-bundle over $S$.
-We denote by $ V^\vee$ the sheaf it is a $\W_n$-bundle over $S$.\\ Let $m \leq n $ be a positive integer.
-We denote by the sheaf associated to the presheaf it is a $\W_m$-bundle over $S$. \end{defi}

-We conclude this section by instructive exercises on Witt vectors and their topological behaviour.
-For the authors of the present text, question 4) of the first exercise below is the hardest, and we refer to \cite[§5.4.1]{BLM} and \cite[Theorem 10.4]{BMS} or \cite[Proposition 1.5.8]{Il} for a proof.\\ A good starting point for the reader interested in studying Frobenius base change phenomena is \cite{Sz}.